tf4ong/PRT_proto/README.md

 ![](Correction_mechanism.png)
 ##### Tracking in Different Environments and Rodent Strains
+Increase arena size and RFID readers connected to track more mice.
+The limit is the sky!
 ##### OpenField
 ![](open_field.PNG)
 ##### White Mice in 3 Chamber Arena (White Background)